 The past and present importance of the waterways for navigation, biodiversity and recreation is recognised and cherished, and the asset is protected, maintained and enhanced.
 Wildlife flourishes and habitats are maintained, restored, expanded and linked effectively to other ecological networks.
-Land and water are managed in an integrated way, with local and landscape scale management creating resilience and enabling flexible approaches to meet changing environmental, economic and social needs.
+Land and water are managed in an integrated way, with local and landscape scale management creating resilience and enabling flexible approaches to meet changing ecological, economic and social needs.

-This living, working, 'big skies' landscape is notable for its natural beauty, distinctive local character and historic significance.
-People of all ages, abilities and circumstances experience and enjoy it as a place of escape, adventure, enjoyment, work, learning and tranquillity, and as a source of national pride and identity.
+The living, working, 'big skies' landscape is notable for its natural beauty, distinctive local character and historic significance.
+People of all ages, abilities and circumstances experience and enjoy it as a place of escape, adventure, enjoyment, learning and tranquillity, and as a source of national pride and identity.
 Sustainable living can be seen in action and there is a buoyant rural economy.
 Local communities are taking an active part in decisions about their future and are known for having been pivotal in the transformation to a low carbon, 'climate-smart' society.

-The Broads National Park will be forever recognised as fundamental to our prosperity and to our mental and physical health and wellbeing.
-It will be forever treasured as a place that provides a "breathing space for the cure of souls".
+And finally, the Broads National Park is forever recognised as fundamental to our prosperity, health and wellbeing, and forever treasured as a special place that provides a "breathing space for the cure of souls".